acend/website-hugo/site/content/en/about/_index.md

       experience: "After her studies in business innovation, Lena gained experience as a cloud engineer at Swisscom.
 After another stint as technical lead at a startup, she finally founded bespinian together with This in 2019.
 She holds various certifications from AWS, Cloud Foundry and more." linkedin : "https://www.linkedin.com/in/lena-fuhrimann/"
       twitter : "https://twitter.com/mastertinner"

+    - title : "Lorenz Bischof"
+      image : "images/team/AC_Lorenz@2x.jpg"
+      designation : "Trainer, Puzzle ITC"
+      abstract : "In the calm lies the power.
+Lorenz shines with his calm and level-headed manner when it comes to the most complex topics in the IT world."
+      experience: "Lorenz comes from the Puzzle ITC informatics forge.
+After his apprenticeship at Puzzle, he expanded his knowledge at the Bern University of Applied Sciences with a BSc of Science in Computer Science, which he then used in various customer projects.
+Among them are projects in the cloud environment with container technologies, automation and monitoring."

     - title: "Marcel Groner"
       image: "images/team/AC_Marcel@2x.jpg"
       designation: "Finance & Experience"